Want to save this article for later?

 Examples of CX: chatting with customer support/helpdesk, receiving billing notices, watching a live sales demo.

 A good customer experience can make a tremendous difference.
-Because winning over customers mean a corresponding rise in repeat business and longevity for your brand.
+First off, because winning over customers means a corresponding rise in repeat business and longevity for your brand.
+But more importantly, during a crisis like this, CX can keep you from losing your precious app customers.

 Faster Revenue.
 It comes as no surprise that companies with great CX earn revenues faster than those who don’t prioritize the customer experience.
 Some stats:

 Customer Loyalty.
-There’s another opportunity that lies in building a satisfying CX design: the chance to turn one-time customers into repeat buyers and loyal brand champions.
+There’s another opportunity that lies in building a satisfying CX design: the chance to turn one-time customers into repeat customers and loyal brand champions.

-Like any big project, CX optimization will have too many cooks in the kitchen resulting in a broth that’s either too salty or too bland.
+Like any big project, CX optimization might end up having too many cooks in the kitchen resulting in a broth that’s either too salty or too bland.
 A favorite example: the minute your CX efforts touch upon the company website, expect a deluge of stakeholders from marketing to sales to development, all needing to get their two cents in.

 With everyone getting their say, you run the risk of diluting the experience and communicating very different things at each step.
 Result?
 A schizophrenic message where the website, the app landing page, and your retargeting ads are all saying different things.